 This is different than #1.
 A LONG time ago I came across a Pinterest post that gave us 5 questions...and I wish I knew who wrote it so I could thank the person because it has been so incredibly helpful over the years!
 Our first year of marriage my husband and I worked totally different schedules.
 I was a school teacher and he was working 2nd shift as a security officer, his weekends were Monday and Tuesday and he went to work before I got home and he came home after I was asleep.
 We rarely saw each other!
 Every Friday I would stay up super late and we would meet after he got off of work at a local restaurant and we would ask each other these 5 questions.
 We still do this every week!
 The 5 questions are: 1.
 How did you feel loved this week?
 2. What does your week ahead look like?
 3. How can you feel appreciated in the week ahead?
 4. How can I pray for you?
 5. How can I pursue you?

 I hope these ideas sparked some enthusiasm and creativity for you to take some time to plan a little date night!
 I would love to hear if you do any of these (or some version of it)!
-Keep me posted :) If you loved this post and want to be "in the know" of more posts like this, sign up for my monthly emails here!
+If you loved this post and want to learn more exciting date ideas, click here!